BIATeam/BIADocs/docs/50-Migration/MIGRATION.md

 2. Manage the confict (2 solutions)
    1. In BIAToolKit click on "4 - merge Rejected"
       * Search "<<<<<" in all files.
-      * Resolve the conflit manualy.
+      * Resolve the conflit manually.
    2. Analyse the .rej file (search "diff a/" in VS code) that have been created in your project folder
-      * Apply manualy the change.
+      * Apply manually the change.
 3. Refresh the nuget package version with the command (to launch in visual sudion > Package Manager Console):
    ```dotnet restore --no-cache```
 4. Follow the detailled steps describe in all files corresponding to your migration.